If you’ve never used a temporary email address you might be surprised to learn how they are used by people in all sorts of online situations.

 Picture the scene.
 Mr. X is doing his Christmas shopping online.
 He’s buying from companies he isn’t interested in and he doesn’t want to hear from again.
 When he comes to check-out he has to fill in a form, even when he’s shopping as a guest without an account, he still needs to leave an email address to receive confirmation of the transaction.
 Hmmm.
 All he has to do is head over to a site offering temporary email addresses and he can get himself a brand new, shiney email address that he can use just for Christmas.
 He doesn’t care if the company he’s buying from emails him every day with special offers, he’s not going to look at it again and his day to day email address is left clean.
 Happy Christmas.

 What do you think?

-Each year more and more people buy more often online.
-Surely it’s right that they can use temporary email addresses to buy what they want without being hassled in their “real” in boxes?
+People are buying more things more often online.
+Surely it’s right that they can use temporary email addresses to buy what they want without being hassled in their “real” inboxes?